-- There are 450 million people suffering from psychological disorders (WHO, 2004). [current population of US is 307 million] - Depression and schizophrenia exist in all cultures of the world
+- There are 450 million people suffering from psychological disorders (WHO, 2004). - Depression and schizophrenia exist in all cultures of the world.

 Defining Psychological Disorders

 Mental health workers view psychological disorders as persistently harmful thoughts, feelings, and actions.

 When behavior is deviant, distressful, and dysfunctional psychiatrists and psychologists label it as disordered (Comer, 2004).